ZhangJingru-Ruby/ZhangJingru-Ruby.github.io/_pages/about.md

 #### Intelligent Detection and Management of Foreign Objects in Complex Airport Scenarios *(National Key R&D Project, 2024 – Present)*

 - **Responsibility**: Independently researching autonomous conflict avoidance methods for multi-objective operational scenarios on airport aprons.
-- **Main focus**: Developed and implemented an innovative Hierarchical Reinforcement Learning (RL) optimization algorithm to improve autonomous navigation in highly dynamic environments.
+- **My work**: Developed and implemented an innovative Hierarchical Reinforcement Learning (RL) optimization algorithm to improve autonomous navigation in highly dynamic environments.
-- **Technologies**: PyTorch, RLlib, OpenAI Gym, ROS, SLAM.
 - **Collaborations**: Collaborated cross-functionally within the research team, ensuring system-level integration by working with ROS and SLAM-based modules.
 Also contributed to adjacent projects, including a vision-language question-answering system based on large-scale remote sensing data.
 - **Outcomes**: One first-author paper under submission to ICRA 2025 and one invention patent in process.
 Codebase and methodological highlights are available on my GitHub.

 #### Challenge Cup: Real-Time Intelligent Perception and Inference System for UAV Payload Imagery *(Jun 2025 – Aug 2025)*

+- **What we did**: Developed a real-time intelligent perceptioin and inference system for UAV based on vision that can identify scene and objects and recognize intention.
-- Developed and deployed a deep learning-based trajectory prediction and intent recognition system for drone payload imagery, optimized for execution on domestic AI hardware platforms.
+- **My work**: Developed and deployed a deep learning-based trajectory prediction and intent recognition system for drone payload imagery, optimized for execution on domestic AI hardware platforms.
-- Focused on building the inference engine, ensuring real-time performance and robustness in dynamic flight scenarios.
-- Currently participating in the ongoing competition phase as part of a national-level Challenge Cup initiative.
+- **Outcomes**: Currently participating in the ongoing competition phase as part of a national-level Challenge Cup initiative.

 #### Tello Drone Vision-Based Object Tracking *(Undergraduate Thesis, Oct 2023 – Jun 2024)*

-- Designed and implemented a real-time object identification and tracking system using DJI Tello drones.
+- **My work**: Designed and implemented a real-time object identification and tracking system using DJI Tello drones.

 #### National Intelligent Robotics Innovation Competition *(May 2022 – Aug 2022)*

-- Led software architecture, mechanical design, and final presentation.
-- Developed an intelligent refrigerator capable of automatic identification, food analysis, and hygiene reminders.
+- **What we did**: Developed an intelligent refrigerator capable of automatic identification, food analysis, and hygiene reminders.
+- **My work**: Led software architecture, mechanical design, and final presentation.
-- Awarded 1st Prize (Sichuan Province), 2nd Prize (National).
+- **Outcomes**: Awarded 1st Prize (Sichuan Province), 2nd Prize (National).

 #### Precision Positioning for Embedded Smart Car *(Modern Electronics Project, Sep 2022 – Nov 2022)*

-- Led software development and system debugging for a smart car capable of fast and accurate positioning.
-- Designed and implemented control algorithms using an STC89C52 RC microcontroller and developed in the Keil uVision5 environment.
+- **My work**: Designed and implemented control algorithms for a smart car capable of fast and accurate positionin using an STC89C52 RC microcontroller and developed in the Keil uVision5 environment.
-- Successfully demonstrated real-time localization on a physical car platform, contributing to coursework excellence and hands-on embedded systems training.
+- **Outcomes**: Successfully demonstrated real-time localization on a physical car platform, contributing to coursework excellence and hands-on embedded systems training.

 ---

 ## 🏆 Honors & Achievements

-**Overall Achievements:**
+**Overall Achievements**
 - Provincial Outstanding Graduate, Sichuan Province, 2024

-**Academic Achievements:**
+**Academic Achievements**
 - First-Class Comprehensive Academic Performance (Ranked 1st in Undergraduate Program)
 - Excellent Participant, Summer Research Camps at Shanghai Jiaotong University, Zhejiang University, Fudan University, and National University of Defense Technology